Ferchupessoadev/st/README.md

 - [universcroll-example](https://st.suckless.org/patches/universcroll/st-universcroll-example-0.8.4.diff)

-In the patch nordtheme I make a change to the config.h file
+In the patch nordtheme I made a change to the config.h file